-These are the best office chairs you can buy at any budget
+Best office chairs 2022

 Best gaming office chair: GTRacing Gaming Office Chair

-We joke that this is the official chair at Android Central since so many of us use one daily (including yours truly!).
+We joke that this is the official chair at Android Central, since so many of us use one daily (including yours truly!).
 I'm not a gamer, so earlier this year, when I asked my colleagues what office chair they recommended, I initially scoffed at the idea of picking up one of these chairs.
 I sure am glad that I heeded their advice, though!

-The GTRaching chair can be adjusted to suit your comfort in several different ways.
+The GTRaching chair can be adjusted to suit your comfort in several ways.
 It has both height and tilt-adjustable levers, a high back for optimal neck support, and height-adjustable armrests.
 It also comes with adjustable support pillows for your neck and lower back, which can be removed if you wish.

-Not only is this GTRacing chair supremely customizable in terms of personal comfort, but it looks professional as well!
+Not only is this GTRacing chair supremely customizable regarding personal comfort, but it looks professional as well!
 Sure, you can choose one with red, green, blue, or even pink highlights, but you can also opt for a more subtle gray or black colorway.
 In my opinion, this gives you the best of both worlds!

 Best guest office chair: Boss Office Products Contemporary Guest Chair

-One frustrating bit about having your own office, particularly your own home office, is that seating is at a premium.
+One frustrating bit about having your office, particularly your own home office, is that seating is at a premium.
 So when I'm at my office chair, and a family member wants to come in and visit, they pretty much have to stand or drag a chair in from the kitchen.
 Not ideal.

 My solution has been to purchase a couple of low-profile, yet still comfortable, office guest chairs like these.
-Not only do they provide a place for someone else to sit when more than one of us needs to work or study in the office, but to be honest, they make another great surface to stack all of the fun stuff I get to review.
+Not only do they provide a place for someone else to sit when more than one of us needs to work or study in the office, but to be honest, they make another great surface to stack all the fun stuff I get to review.

 These chairs have ample cushioning in the armrests and seat, and the padded back provides comfort to your guests while they wait to speak with you.
 Because the chairs are not intended for long periods of sitting or work, there are no adjustable controls to regulate the height, nor to turn or recline, and there are no wheels or casters either.
 No, these are chairs meant to provide temporary comfort to temporary guests, and they do that job exceptionally well.